OfficeDev/office-js-docs-pr/word/word-add-ins.md

 6) Save all the files.
 You’ve now written your first Word add-in.

-7) Create a network folder (for example, \\\MyShare\boilerplate) and copy home.js, home.html, and BoilerplateManifext.xml to that location.
+7) Create a network folder (for example, \\MyShare\boilerplate) and copy home.js, home.html, and BoilerplateManifest.xml to that location.

-8) Edit the <code>SourceLocation</code> element in BoilerplateManifext.xml so that it points to the location of home.html.
+8) Edit the <code>SourceLocation</code> element in BoilerplateManifest.xml so that it points to the location of home.html.

 At this point, you have your first add-in deployed.
 Now you need to let Word know where to find the add-in.